 Previous image with name "test-node-js-app" not found ===> DETECTING examples/node-js 0.0.1 ===> RESTORING ===> BUILDING ---> node-js Buildpack ERROR: failed to build: exit status 1 ERROR: failed to build: executing lifecycle: failed with status code: 51

 detect now passes because there is a valid

 build fails because it is currently written to error out.

 You will also notice that

-ANALYZING now appears in the build output.
-This steps is part of the buildpack lifecycle that looks to see if any previous image builds have layers that the buildpack can re-use.
+RESTORING now appears in the build output.
+This step is part of the buildpack lifecycle that looks to see if any previous image builds have layers that the buildpack can re-use.
 We will get into this topic in more detail later.